Frequently asked questions

 Dementia is the term given to describe people who have a condition such as Alzheimer’s disease that is causing progressive damage to brain cells.
 This damage leads to a range of symptoms including memory loss, and difficulties in thinking, orientation, comprehension, calculation, learning capacity, language, and judgement.

 There are over a 100 forms of dementia.
 After Alzheimer's disease, the most common causes are vascular dementia and dementia with Lewy Bodies.
-For further information on Alzheimer’s and other forms of dementia, and a confidential helpline, you may wish to contact the Alzheimer’s Society.
+For further information on Alzheimer’s and other forms of dementia, free help cards and a confidential helpline, you may wish to contact the Alzheimer’s Society.
 For additional information and support for carers of people with the rarer dementias (including Pick's disease and Fronto-temporal lobe dementia) you might like to contact the Picks Disease Support Group.

 What is person centred care?